RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 ### Helix assignment file

 Helix locations and Crick parameter sampling options must be provided with an ASCII-formatted helix assignment file.
 This is passed to the application with the `helical_bundle_predict:helix_assignment_file` input flag.
+Since there are many ways of predicting secondary structure from primary sequence, and of predicting possible helix types given a polymer building block set, it is assumed that some estimates of helix locations and types will be possible to produce and provide as input.
+Since the algorithm stochastically nucleates, extends, and retracts helices, the helix types and ranges serve only as a guide; final helix placements may be different.
+Also note that strands may be specified, since as noted before they are special cases of helices.
+(They are still referred to as "helices" in helix assignment files.)

 #### Helix assignment file example